-At CSWD, we consider anything that can be reused or recycled to be a valuable resource.
-In fact, in Chittenden County, recyclables are on a list of items that are banned from landfills, which means that it cannot be thrown in trash destined for one of the two landfills in Vermont.
+We consider anything that can be reused or recycled to be a valuable resource.
+In fact, in Chittenden County, recyclables are on a list of items that are banned from landfills, which means that it cannot be thrown in trash destined for the landfill in Vermont.

 Trash disposal options for households and businesses

 - Contract with a private trash hauler.
 This hauler must also offer recycling pickup (see #4 for exceptions).

 - Bring small loads (under a cubic yard) to a CSWD Drop-Off Center.

 - Bring large loads to a transfer station.

 - The City of Burlington provides curbside recycling collection only for its residents; trash collection is not provided by the city (see above options).
 For more information on Burlington recycling collection, contact the Burlington Department of Public Works: 802-863-9094.

 - The Town of Underhill sells stickers for curbside collection of trash and recyclables for its residents.
 For more information, contact the Town Office: 802-899-4434.